Career Diversity Workshop

 Career Values Discernment

 We have learned that centering the needs of each fellow results in empowered PhD professionals ready to tackle the world which awaits them post-degree.
-Our sessions intentionally layer foundations for the fellows as they do the real-time work of discerning personal career values, building community within the fellowship cohort, and researching potential career paths.
+Our sessions intentionally layered foundations for the fellows as they do the real-time work of discerning personal career values, building community within the fellowship cohort, and researching potential career paths.

 Cohort Style Model